DirkPersky/typo3-initial-layout-bs4/README.md

 Clone this project to your server and config all relevant options

 ### Modernizr
-You can config needed [Modernizr](https://modernizr.com/) options in the file:
+You can configure needed [Modernizr](https://modernizr.com/) options in the file:
 ```
 /assets/js/config-modenizr.js
 ```